azhuge233/SteamDB-FreeGames-dotnet/README.md

 ## Usage

-Fill your Telegram Bot token and chat ID in config.json file located in the publishing directory
+Fill your Telegram Bot token and chat ID in config.json

 ```json
 {